Paliverse/DualSenseX/README.md

 This app will emulate an Xbox360 Controller, while also getting the functionality of a DualSense Controller.

-Wheather you're using steam or a different platform, you will be able to use dualsense with all Games!
+Wheather you're using steam or a different platform, you will be able to use DualSenseX with all Games!

 ## **Features:**
 - Test out the controller to make sure all the buttons and joysticks function as inteded